 Prompting Tips

+The AI can make mistakes when fetching strategies, as this is a very complex process depending on the user query.
 We will always aim to improve the AI Backtesting Assistant over time; however, the following tips can help you get the most from our AI.

 Make Detailed Queries